Ayamga419/Cedicars/README.md

 Objective

-The company allows customers to glance through their used cars which are up for sale.
-This allows prospective buyers to have an impression about the cars, its manufacturing details, present condition as well as its current auction price and to able to place their bids.
+Cedicars is a company that specialize in purchasing auction cars.
+The aim is to provide insights for Cedicars to know how to place their bids during auction sales.

 Tools